 Kinasi Lodge is the top-recommended accommodation offered on Mafia Island, providing incredible hospitality and delicious cuisine.
 Kinasi Lodge is fully-equipped to assist guests in deep-sea fishing adventures, diving expeditions and much more.
 Birdwatching is excellent here, as the location is perfect; near to the tropical forests and mangroves.
 Guests who want something away from the water can enjoy a bike ride or cultural tour, arranged by Kinasi Lodge.

-Pole-Pole Bungalows are budget accomodations on Mafia Island, emphasizing an eco-friendly approach to everything they offer guests.
-Bungalows are small huts, set right on the sand with basic amenities such as running water and electricity.
+Pole-Pole Bungalows are great luxury accomodations on Mafia Island, emphasizing an eco-friendly approach to everything they offer guests.
+Bungalows are spacious, set right on the sand with everything one may need for a one-of-a-kind tropical vacation.
+There is a swimming pool and Wi-Fi.
 You’re sure to feel at one with nature staying at Pole-Pole.

 Mafia Island Lodge